RyanFin/Game_Programming_Tutorials/README.md

         - Include brief descriptions of each class in a table with the structure:  *Class*; *Base Class*; *Description*;
         (Base class states the superclass for the current class).
     - Draw an inheritance hierarchy for all the classes involved in the project.
     - List data members / instance variables and member functions / operations that you think the classes will have, along with a brief description of each (no need to rewrite the inherited data members).
+Table format: Members (data members and member functions); description;

 ## TroubleShooting